robert-hh/Micropython-Editor/README.md

 ## Files

-- pye.py: Source file with comments and code for PyBoard, WiPy and Linux micropython/python3.
-Runs on PyBoard as well, but the file size is much larger than the stripped down version.
+- pye.py: Source file with comments and code for all versions.
+Runs on the Micros as well, but the file size is much larger than the stripped down version.
 - pye_sml.py: Source file without RE search and reduced line edit.
-- pye2.py: a variant of pye.py which does not change the cursor column during vertical moves, based on the extended variant.
+- pye2.py: a variant of pye.py which does not change the cursor column during vertical moves.
 - Pyboard Editor.pdf: A short documentation
 - README.md: This one
 - pye_mp.py, pye2_mp, pye_mp.mpy: Condensed source files of pye.py and pye2.py for